Home / Articles / Aluminum vs Steel Above Ground Pools

 resin above ground pool

-Hybrid Steel-Resin Above Ground Pool
+hybrid Steel resin Above Ground Pool

 This is the most popular type of above ground today.
 Almost all of them will have steel walls, but there are various combinations of resin and steel parts.
 Some will have resin bottom tracks and/or resin connector plates.
 Some will have resin uprights with steel bottom tracks.
 Most of these, though, come with resin top rails and caps with everything else being made of steel.
 Overall, this is my favorite combination.